-Opportunities Threats local industries, but due to the rural nature of the area, it is not always possible to obtain the required skills and resources required by the Municipality from local sources.
-It is the Municipality's primary role to ensure basic services to its citizens in an equal and balanced manner.
-These include services such as water, sanitation, refuse removal, waste disposal and the maintenance of roads, streets and pavements.
-The maintenance of infrastructure and replacement of ageing infrastructure is a high priority for the Council.
-Lack of resources severely limits Council's capacity to achieve this.
-The Municipality has managed to increase access to housing, but the backlog stays a challenge.
-The Municipality currently prioritizes the review of its Spatial Development Framework and the design of an appropriate land use management system.
-Three towns (Arlington, Lindley and Mamafubedu) Refurbish the old infrastructure to reduce water losses Replacing of asbestos pipes Continuously training the community to safe water, as Nketoana is facing serious lack of water.
-Fencing of sport facilities to secure and protect it.
-Job creation must enjoy priority.
-The municipality will prioritize to ensure that the LED function is better resourced; including the appointment of skilled people Water and electricity losses to be strictly controlled (specifically the are lined on the Riemland Tourism Route.
-Strengths Weaknesses The Council continuously strives to improve the efficiency of its political and administrative systems, structures and processes.
-It is a high priority for Council to involve its citizens Lack of funding remains a serious challenge Fill critical budgeted vacant positions Reduce grant dependency.
-Revenue collection must improve and operating expenditure must be reduced Managing overtime on a monthly basis Increase number of indigent registrations
+- The Council supports national government's focus on SMME and BBBEE development.
+There is also an understanding of the importance of promoting local industries, but due to the rural nature of the area, it is not always possible to obtain the required skills and resources required by the Municipality from local sources. - It is the Municipality's primary role to ensure basic services to its citizens in an equal and balanced manner.
+These include services such as water, sanitation, refuse removal, waste disposal and the maintenance of roads, streets and pavements. - The maintenance of infrastructure and replacement of ageing infrastructure is a high priority for the Council.
+Lack of resources severely limits Council's capacity to achieve this. - The Municipality has managed to increase access to housing, but the backlog stays a challenge. - The Municipality currently prioritizes the review of its Spatial Development Framework and the design of an appropriate land use management system. - Three towns (Arlington, Lindley and Mamafubedu) are lined on the Riemland Tourism Route.

+- The municipality will prioritize to ensure that the LED function is better resourced; including the appointment of skilled people - Water and electricity losses to be strictly controlled (specifically the